umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 ### Steps to set-up a environment

 1. Create an Azure SQL database
-2. Install Umbraco on your master environment and ensure to use your Azure SQL Database
+2. Install Umbraco on your backoffice environment and ensure to use your Azure SQL Database
 3. Install Umbraco on your front-end environment and ensure to use your Azure SQL Database
-4. Test: Perform some content updates on the master/administration environment, ensure they work successfully on that environment, then verify that those changes appear on the front-end environment
+4. Test: Perform some content updates on the backoffice environment, ensure they work successfully on that environment, then verify that those changes appear on the front-end environment
+5. Fix the backoffice environment to be the master scheduling server and the front-end environment to be replicas

 ::note
 Ensure all Azure resources are located in the same region to avoid connection lag

 ### Scaling

-**Do not scale your master/administration environment** this is not supported and can cause issues.
+**Do not scale your backoffice environment** this is not supported and can cause issues.

 The Front end replica Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.

 ### Deployment considerations

-Since you have 2 x web apps, when you deploy you will need to deploy to both places - There are various automation techniques you can use to simplfy the process.
+Since you have 2 x web apps, when you deploy you will need to deploy to both places - There are various automation techniques you can use to simplify the process.
 That is outside the scope of this article.

 **Important note:** This also means that you should not be editing templates or views on a live server as master and front-end environments do not share the same file system.
 Changes should be made in a development environment and then pushed to live environments.